Please log in to use all the site's facilities

 Just like in the last summer window (and cumulatively in the last 3 years), we've once again spent the least.
 A profit of £24m in this window.
 How lovely.

 It's an awful feeling knowing your club is owned by some parasitic foreigners who want nothing except to spend the bare minimum, if even that (since these Yanks took over we have a transfer surplus of +£14m), and that all they want to do is keep us in the Premier League before selling us for a tidy profit.
 Both Levien and Kaplan are two no good lying cvnts, and they should be held accountable for all the BS they spouted after the purchase about how they want to win, how ambitious they are, and how we're no longer going to be a stepping stone club.
-Just look at some of the things they said--it beggars belief:

 |For all the people who said good players never go to relegation fighting sides|